 A standard homeowner’s policy will not include coverage for flooding or earthquakes.
 If you want coverage for such disasters, you need to purchase a policy that is specific to them.

 Even though a homeowner’s policy may cover water damage that is caused by a storm, water damage from flooding is an entirely different story.
 For example, if your roof comes off in a tornado and your home is damaged by the accompanying rains, then your homeowner’s policy may cover it.
-On the other hand, if the river bank overflows and you need a boat to make it to your mailbox, you are on your own without flood coverage.
+On the other hand, if the river bank overflows, you are on your own without flood coverage.

 Do not let your dreams wash away in an unexpected flood and find yourself trying to figure out how to provide shelter for your family.
 It only takes a few moments to Request a Quote without any risk.
-However, without coverage, you could be risking thousands of dollars in repairs to your home and months of rebuilding while your family is stranded with no place to live.
+However, without coverage, you could be risking much.
 You will be amazed at just how affordable peace of mind can be.

 Request a Quote or call us today at (717) 367 – 5126.